-Powerball jackpot is biggest lottery prize in over 8 months
+No winner: Biggest Powerball jackpot in months grows larger

 One thing that hasn’t changed, though, are the long odds of winning the jackpot — one in 292.2 million.

 The estimated jackpot amount refers to winners who opt to be paid through an annuity over 29 years.
-Most winners prefer the cash option, which for Saturday’s drawing would be an estimated $450 million before taxes.
+Most winners prefer the cash option, which for Monday’s drawing would be an estimated $474.8 million before taxes.

 Powerball is played in 45 states plus Washington, D.C., Puerto Rico and the U.S. Virgin Islands.